Guardians vs. Tigers Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 37 hits with four doubles, a triple, a home run, 21 walks and 12 RBI.
-He's also stolen seven bases.
+- Steven Kwan has 38 hits with five doubles, a triple, a home run and 22 walks.
+He has driven in 12 runs with seven stolen bases.

-- Kwan brings a two-game streak with at least one hit into this one.
-During his last five outings he is hitting .250 with a home run, two walks and an RBI.
+- Kwan has picked up a hit in three games in a row.
+In his last five games he is hitting .300 with a double, a home run, two walks and an RBI.

 Kwan Recent Games